SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 What can a Consumer do if Retailers Charge More Than MRP?

 Even though retailers are strictly instructed to revise their MRP according to the new GST norms, there are some that are still charging the old rate or levying GST over the maximum retail price.
-In such a case, the consumer can file a complaint against the manufacturer/seller through proper authorities set up for this purpose.
+In such a case, the consumer can file a complaint against the manufacturer/seller through the proper authorities set up for this purpose.

 GST or any tax is always included in the product MRP.
 In any case, a retailer can never charge more than MRP.